 - Contact you to discuss the claim assessment.

 - Send a detailed letter explaining your claim assessment, the basis for deciding what is covered and what is not, a breakdown of any payments made, and next steps for you to follow if you disagree with the assessment or have any questions or concerns.

 TWIA policies only cover what was in place at the time of loss.
 For example, if you wish to replace your asphalt shingle roof with a metal one, TWIA can only pay to repair or replace an asphalt shingle roof.

 For More Information

-If you have a TWIA claim you would like to discuss, contact us through our online Claims Center, email firstname.lastname@example.org (please include your claim number in the subject line), or call (800) 788-8247.
+If you have a TWIA claim you would like to discuss, contact us through Claims Center or the Policyholder Portal or by calling (800) 788-8247.

 Why is my mortgage company on my check?

 Rights and Responsibilities After a Loss